nrobinson2000/po-util-docs/README.md

 $ po dfu-open # Automatically place a device in DFU mode

-$ po dfu-list # Quickly find any devices in /dev/cu.*
+$ po list # List all attached devices in serial

 $ po dfu-open -d /dev/cu.usbmodem1441 # Put a specific device into DFU mode